krishnachaitanya018/Pandas_cleaned_data-repo/README.md

-#pandas cmds for cleaning data
+#pandas cmds for cleaning data..........

 To read a file from the system - pd.read_csv(r" Copy the Path of the CSV file")

-To read a file in specific Data Frame- df pd.read_csv(r" Copy the Path of the CSV file") df
+To read a file in a specific Data Frame- df pd.read_csv(r" Copy the Path of the CSV file") df

 Filtering and Ordering:

-To get the inoformation from the data- df.info()
+To get the information from the data- df.info()